 Aisha and Abhaya is a modern fairytale that combines visually stunning film with striking choreography, performed by Rambert, Britain’s foremost contemporary dance company.
 A feast for the senses with beautifully lavish costumes, this new creation by director Kibwe Tavares brings together the work of choreographer Sharon Eyal and music by rising star GAIKA.

 In this heartbreaking story, two sisters – Aisha and Abhaya – are refugees who have fled their homes and find themselves in a new world.
 The ballet explores their struggle to survive having been separated from their family.
-This world premiere is a co-production between The Royal Ballet and Rambert, in association with BBC Films.
+This world premiere is a co-production between The Royal Ballet and Rambert, in association with BBC Films and Robin Saunders.

 Generous philanthropic support from